❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 Connect PostgreSQL to Snowflake

-We've created a PostgreSQL database with CDC enabled.
+We've created a PostgreSQL database with logical replication enabled.
 It's now time to connect it to Snowflake!
 The next stage is going to complete the picture below, creating a point-to-point connection between the two systems — without the need to expose any systems to the public internet!

 The Snowflake Pull from PostgreSQL Connector by Ockam is available in the Snowflake Marketplace.